dustinpfister/blog_posts/_posts/threejs-ambientlight.md

 ### Check your materials, and know your options when it comes to materials

 One thing to keep in might with light in threejs is that not all materials will work with light sources.
 The [basic material](/2018/05/05/threejs-basic-material/) for example will not work with light, and the same can be said of the [Normal material](/2021/06/23/threejs-normal-material/) and the depth material.
 However materials like the [standard material](/2021/04/27/threejs-standard-material/), Lamber material, and [Phong material](/2022/12/29/threejs-phong-material/) will work with light sources.
 There are subtle differences between these materials, and other note worth considerations when it comes to performance.
 However I generally like to go with the standard material when it comes to getting into using light with a project.

+### Many other options for Lights

+Ambient light is just on way of adding some light to a scene in general.
+It will result in light evenly hitting all surfaces of all objects in the scene, this differs from other options when it comes to lighting such as [spotlights](/2018/04/11/threejs-spotlights/) which is a kind of directional light at a target.
+However I would not confuse spot lights with [directional lights](/2019/06/04/threejs-directional-light/) as that is yet another option when it comes to choosing a light option.
+I do jot often use spotlights though, the light directional light source that I often go with is a [point light](/2019/06/02/threejs-point-light/) that will throw light in all directions from the position at which the point light is placed.

 ### Source code examples and much more are on Github